 When you are looking for a day out in Yorkshire, there are endless options.
 However, if you prefer discovering less crowded and known places, Haworth must be on your list.

-In this post, I’m going to tell you all the amazing things you can do in this cute little village.
+In this post, I’m going to tell you all the incredible things to do in Haworth, how to get there and some of the best day trips from this lovely village.

 Walk around Haworth Main Street